 Keyword research isn’t necessary if you’re not concerned about growing your blog, but it’s very important if you are.
 It is an investment, as most tools cost at least $17/month, if not more (Keysearch is the cheapest, and SEMrush and Moz are most expensive).
-I didn’t start keyword researching until Fall 2019, and I was still able to get some posts to rank before that, but mostly by chance—I just wrote things that I thought people were looking for, based on what I would’ve liked to know myself (my first post to rank was a GPS watch comparison).
+I didn’t start keyword researching until Fall 2019, and I was still able to get some posts to rank before that, but mostly by chance—I just wrote things that I thought people were looking for, based on what I would’ve liked to know myself.

 I will sometimes do more personal posts that aren’t SEO-optimized, like How Much I Spend on Running in a Year or Why I’m Not Working Full-Time.
 These are posts I write for fun, and they tend to be more popular when I share them on my personal Facebook.
 While I do a lot of informational guides for SEO, the more personal posts are what really make your blog unique, and keep readers coming back (anyone can write informational guides).